pranavgaikwad/pigeon-ftp/docs/ProblemStatement.md

 ### The P2MP-FTP Server (Receiver)

 The server listens on the well-known port 7735.
 It implements the receive side of the Stop-and-Wait protocol, as described in the book.
 Specifically, when it receives a data packet, it computes the checksum and checks whether it is in-sequence, and if so, it sends an ACK segment (using UDP) to the client; it then writes the received data into a file whose name is provided in the command line.
-If the packet received is out-ofsequence, an ACK for the last received in-sequence packet is sent;, if the checksum is incorrect, the receiver does nothing.
+If the packet received is out-of-sequence, an ACK for the last received in-sequence packet is sent; if the checksum is incorrect, the receiver does nothing.

 The ACK segment consists of three fields and no data: